PowerDNS/pdns/docs/backends/lmdb.rst

 timestamp is modified.
 If disabled, these timestamps will only be written back to the database when other changes to the domain (such as accounts) occur.
+This setting is also available in version 4.9.9.

 **Warning**: Running with this flag disabled will cause spurious notifications to be sent upon startup.